 You can run reports in Reports > Reports > Top Reports to help identify who or what is accessing those domains and the cause, so you can take action to reduce the scale of requests.

-Firewall logging on the dashboard
+Disk usage on the dashboard

+Logs store all logs, including proxy cache and reports, which can likely cause a lack of disk space.
 Follow the steps below to free up disk space.

 Free up disk space by adjusting your settings

-Change your Log retention
+Change your log retention

 The log retention period determines how long the system will save logs before deletion.
+You can change the retention settings for your logs.

 Adjust settings to prevent excessive logging